Justin-Diner/AccioBnB/README.md

 ```

 # Listings
-The landing page of AccioBnB displays the listings of the site, includes a search bar, and details about each listing.
-Clicking on a listing redirects the user to the listing's show page.
-The listing show page includes pictures of the listing, a description, the host, ratings, and more.
-It also includes the ability to the make a reservation and leave comments.
+The main landing page of AccioBnB displays the site's listings, including a search bar and details about each listing.
+Clicking on a listing redirects the user to the individual listing's show page.
+The listing show page includes pictures of the listing, a description, the host, comments, ratings, and more.
+It also includes the ability to the make a reservation.

 ![Listing Show](listingshow.jpg)